IAmRoot0/iamroot0.github.io/_posts/2024-09-01-Remote_Code_Execution_via_Exposed_Docker_Daemon.md

 ## Executing Docker Commands on Our Target

 For this, we'll need to tell our version of Docker to send the command to our target (not our own machine).
 We can add the "-H" switch to our target.
-To test if we can run commands, we'll list the containers on the target: `docker -H tcp://10.10.62.80:2`
+To test if we can run commands, we'll list the containers on the target: `docker -H tcp://10.10.62.80:2375 ps`

 ```
 [iamroot@parrot]$ docker -H tcp://10.10.62.80:2375 ps